 The withdrawal period will expire after 14 days from the day of the conclusion of the contract.

-To exercise the right of withdrawal, you must inform us of your decision to cancel this contract by a clear statement by email to compliance@meitu.com (please quote “AppWheel” in your email title) or by mail to Unit 8106B, Level 81, International Commerce Centre, 1 Austin Road West, Kowloon, Hong Kong (Attention: Legal Department, Meitu) of your decision to withdraw from this contract by an unequivocal statement.
+To exercise the right of withdrawal, you must inform us of your decision to cancel this contract by a clear statement by email to business@appwheel.com (please quote “AppWheel” in your email title) or by mail to Unit 8106B, Level 81, International Commerce Centre, 1 Austin Road West, Kowloon, Hong Kong (Attention: Legal Department, Meitu) of your decision to withdraw from this contract by an unequivocal statement.
 You may use the attached model withdrawal form, but it is not obligatory.

 To meet the withdrawal deadline, it is sufficient for you to send your communication concerning your exercise of the right of withdrawal before the withdrawal period has expired.